 Outdoor play is an important part of our curriculum.
 We will spend as much time outside as possible.
 Our playground is a good example of an outdoor classroom.
 This is a space where children can explore building and creating with loose parts and engaging with natural elements in our sensory areas and garden boxes.
-We also utilize spaces in the community, visiting local trails and green spaces such as the waterfront, Perkins Pier, the green at UVM, Finney Quad at Champlain College, Smalley Park, and Centennial Woods, just to name a few.
+We also utilize spaces in the community, visiting the fields around the Winooski School buildings and local trails and green spaces such as Landry Park, Richards Park, and the Gilbrook Nature Area.

 It is important that children have appropriate clothing and outerwear for the weather conditions.
-We request that children have weather appropriate coats and boots (rain and snow), swimsuits, sun or winter hats, snow pants and waterproof gloves/mittens.
+We request that children have weather-appropriate coats and boots (rain and snow), swimsuits, sun or winter hats, snow pants, and waterproof gloves or mittens.
 It is helpful to send in two pairs of mittens for your child so that they have a dry pair for the afternoon.
 The center has a few extra seasonal items in each classroom.
 Please let your director know if you need assistance with any of these items.

-VT Child Care Regulations state that teachers must wash hands between children when applying sunscreen.
-Families are requested to apply sunscreen prior to drop off at home or at school so that time outside can be maximized.
+VT Child Care Regulations state that teachers must wash their hands between children when applying sunscreen.
+Families are requested to apply sunscreen at home or at school prior to dropoff so that time outside can be maximized.
 Each child needs to have sunscreen at school for re-application throughout the day.